The Agentic Free Trial: Why 94% of SaaS Signups Never Convert to Paid

 Engineering perspectives on the topic

-What is an activation event in SaaS?
+What is Agentic Onboarding in SaaS?

 Why don't onboarding emails fix free trial conversion?